XanderAcree/utd-angm2305-24_pfda-final-project-XanderAcree/proposal.md

 - Week N (Final)
   1. Polishing the UI to make it more themed around Elden Ring
-  2. Making any necessary final touches on the program before submitting it to eLearning
+  2. Making any necessary final touches/changes on the program before submitting it to eLearning